astrotars/stream-crm-lead-chat/README.md

 ![](images/zendesk-access-token-example.png)

-You will update the backend with this Zendesk OAuth Token as explained below and in the [backend/README.md](backend/README.md) file.
+You will update the backend with this Zendesk OAuth Token as explained in the next section.

 ### Configure the security token keys in the backend and start the backend
 ([back to Overview](#overview))

 The Reach.js is already configured to present the user form and to interact with the backend.
 No code modifications are required.
 The frontend application code is composed in the [App.js](frontend/App.js).

-There are four references that you need to provide to the backend code to make the application function:
+There are three references that you need to provide in a .env file to make the application function:
+- STREAM_API_KEY
+- STREAM_API_SECRET
+- ZENDESK_CRM_TOKEN

+You can create an .env file from the .env.example and provide the credentials and/or tokens that are required.

 1. Your Stream Key and Secret.
 If haven't set up your Stream credentials, you will need to create them.